NickBaguley/coinprism-php/README.md

 ## To do

-* Blockchain query API - get an asset definition
-* Blockchain query API - get all the addresses holding an asset
 * Blockchain query API - query asset information for transactions that are not in the Blockchain yet
 * Transaction builder - issue colored coins
 * Transaction builder - send an asset